Webkadabra/yii2-docs-module/README.md

 Assume the following structure of your applicaiton's folders:

 ```

-/
-  backend
-  common
-  docs
+  /backend
+  /docs
     /user
       /orders
         /fulfillment.md
-  frontend
+  /frontend
 ```

-Where `fulfillment.md` is your user documentaiton for, well, looks like some e-commerce thing.
+Where `fulfillment.md` is your user documentaiton for (example) "Fulfillment operations".
 Anyways, add this module to your `backend` config first:

 ```